vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 1,000/°C 1,000/°C 4,184/°C 334,000
 9 Climate Change
 153
-Table 9.6: Properties of surface mass com- ponents of Earth.
-About 90% of the ice vol- ume is in the Antarctic ice sheet, 10% in the Greenland ice sheet, and less than half- percent in glaciers [59, 60].
-The volume of air corresponds to what it would be if com- pressed to uniform (sea-level) density.
+Table 9.6: Properties of surface mass components of Earth.
+About 90% of the ice volume is in the Antarctic ice sheet, 10% in the Greenland ice sheet, and less than halfpercent in glaciers [59, 60].
+The volume of air corresponds to what it would be if compressed to uniform (sea-level) density.
 The last column captures specific heat capacity, or heat of fusion for ice. takes about 1,000 times more energy than the atmosphere to heat it up by the same amount.
 Component